 Shortly after Preiss came on the scene, one of Spinnaker’s best outside developers, Dale Disharoon, came to them with a bookware idea of his own: to make edutainment based on classic and contemporary children’s books.
 Disharoon’s educational titles sold in huge numbers for Spinnaker, so when he talked they tended to listen.
 Thus was born the Windham Classics line, brand number six for Spinnaker, as a companion to Trillium.

 Preiss was most closely involved with the latter, and that’s also where we’ll be spending most of our time.
 As should be clear by now, Trillium owed its existence to a mixture of artistic idealism and commercial pragmatism — not that such strange bedfellows aren’t pretty much business as usual in any media industry.
 For Preiss, Trillium represented nothing less than the future — or a possible future — of fiction.
-For Spinnaker, it represented a bit of the same but also yet another branding opportunity, the chance to stamp the names of popular authors onto boxes and get in one the hot new trend in entertainment software.
-They placed a young marketing whizkid named Seth Godin in charge of Trillium’s image.
-(Godin has since become a darling of the business self-help industry; he currently runs “the most popular marketing blog in the world.”)
+For Spinnaker, it represented a bit of the same but also yet another branding opportunity, the chance to stamp the names of popular authors onto boxes and get in on the hot new trend in entertainment software.
+They placed a young marketer named Seth Godin in charge of Trillium’s image.
+(Godin has since gone on to a career as a prominent marketing guru.)
 Now it was time to start rounding up authors.

 Indeed, the games of Trillium and Windham Classics take a surprising variety of approaches, mixing illustrated text adventure with action and CRPG elements, sometimes in the same game.
 But the fundamental goal, particularly for the Trillium games, was to outdo Infocom at their own game.
 Largely at Seth Godin’s behest, Spinnaker put the Trillium games inside mouth-wateringly beautiful gatefold boxes that on aesthetic grounds might just outdo — dare I say it? — Infocom.
 They also started a newsletter in an effort to build a community of loyal customers in the same way Infocom had, although they were a bit stumped as to what to put in it beyond plugs and order forms for the games; Spinnaker’s offices weren’t filled with the same sort of inspired madness that made The New Zork Times such a constant delight.
 Infocom couldn’t help but feel the target Spinnaker had plainly painted on their back, couldn’t help but feel a bit unnerved by this big company — already much larger than them — with their big-name authors and their illustrations and other additional gimmicks that was determined to wrest away from them their comfortable niche in the industry.
 Spinnaker even negotiated a deal to get the Trillium games into every Waldenbooks in the country to sit side by side with the Infocom games that had also just arrived there thanks to Infocom’s deal with Addison Wesley.
 Various Infocom folks have quietly acknowledged that Spinnaker was the only competitor who ever really made them nervous in 1984, the year they sold more games than in any other.